 We will pick you up from the airport in Lima, and we will transport to your hotel.
-Depending on your time, you could visit the center of Lima city.
+Depending on your time, you can opt to visit the historic center of Lima.

+Leaving the city, in the surrounding hills we will visit Sacsaywaman.
 We will explore this ancient Inca sanctuary with its immense monolithic walls built from stones that weigh up to 130 tons each, all joined perfectly together.
 Sacsaywaman witnessed great events and bloodshed during the siege of Cusco at the time of the conquest.
-We will then visit the amphitheatre at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.
+We will then visit the amphitheater at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.

 The village of Ollantaytambo retains the original street plan of the Inca town, making it the only surviving example of Inca urban planning.
 Our tour will include a visit to the agricultural areas around the village, the irrigation system, granaries and the fortress-temple built by Inca Pachacuteq using stonemasons from the Colla culture around Lake Titicaca.